-- v.
-The use of seat belts, safety belts or similar passenger restraints, when used as intended, during the transportation of a child in a motor vehicle; or - vi.
-The use of a medically prescribed harness when used as intended; or - vii.
-A brief period of physical contact necessary to break up a fight. - b.
-Restraints will only be done by trained staff or in the case of an emergency using the least restrictive methods. - i.
-Any restraints performed should be indicated on an incident report and shared immediately with the site supervisor. - ii.
+- a.
+Physical restraints are defined by Maine DOE Chapter 33 as a personal restriction that immobilizes or reduces the ability of a student to move the arms, legs, or head freely.
+Physical restraint does not include a physical escort, mechanical restraint, physical prompt or chemical restraint. - b.
+Restraints will only be done by trained staff, and when: - i. the student's behavior poses an imminent danger of serious physical injury to the student or another person in the case of an emergency - ii. using the least restrictive interventions would be ineffective in stopping imminent danger of serious injury to the student or another person - c.
+Any restraints performed should be indicated on an incident report and shared immediately with the site supervisor. - d.
 Restraints may be reportable to collaborative partners such as Public Schools, Maine DOE, or CDS.
 Staff members will work with site supervisors on reporting.